-And if you’re looking to buy a Goat’s Milk formula, I’d recommend: Kabrita USA or Holle Goat (for more details on goat milk formula comparisons, you can read my post here).
-And if you’re trying to decide between Goat’s Milk or Cow’s Milk formula, my post comparing the two will be helpful for you!
+And if you’re looking to buy a Goat’s Milk formula, I’d recommend: Kabrita USA or Holle Goat.
+And you can use this guide on the best goat milk formula comparisons!
+If you’re trying to decide between Goat’s Milk or Cow’s Milk formula, my post comparing goat milk formula vs. cow milk formula will be helpful for you!

 So if you are a new parent struggling to find a formula you feel good about – I hope this post helped you!
 And If you’re a new mom feeling stressed about breastfeeding, just know that you’re not alone.
 I didn’t have a great experience nursing either of my two kids – breastfeeding is something that didn’t come naturally to me with either baby.
 I would never be that mom who could just be comfortable and carefree nursing in public – it always felt like gymnastics trying to get my baby to latch properly and painlessly and stay on without getting distracted.